BLS API

 Example 2: Requesting multiple series and specific dates

-The second examples uses the BLS API v2 (which requires free registration) to request more than one series at the same time.
+The second example uses the BLS API v2 (which requires free registration) to request more than one series at the same time.
 The version 2 API has a higher daily query limit, allows more years and series to be returned in each query, and allows some additional options such as requesting data in percent change rather than level.
 See difference between v1 and v2.
+The API key is stored in a local config.py file; see the Getting Started guide for details.

 Parameters